iAmMrinal0/prestoToDoBook/presto-components/ui.md

   | MainScreenError String
 ```

-If we look at `app.js`, specifically at the `handleScreenAction` function, we will notice the various constructors we defined as the type are matched.
+If we look at `app.js`, specifically at the `handleScreenAction` function, we will notice the various constructors we defined as the type, are matched.

 ```js
 const handleScreenAction = (state) => {